The Furies Collective: Legacy

 The collective did not last long but its influence was felt beyond the group's end.
 Theoretical contributions to the women's movement included connecting the enforcement of heterosexuality with women's oppression, understanding sexual orientation as culturally, rather than biologically, constructed, and the legitimacy of lesbian feminism within the women's movement.
 Future feminist groups across the country cited the importance of the Furies' theoretical developments of feminism to their own organizing efforts.
 Former members of the collective went on to other organizing and activist positions, especially in media and publishing.

 The first two members asked to leave were Joan E. Biren and Sharon Deevey, followed shortly thereafter by Rita Mae Brown.
 The newsletter survived the disbanding of the collective in the spring of 1972 by about a year.

 Olivia Records was founded in 1973 by former group members and the Radicalesbians.

 Recognition

-In 2016, the house at 219 11th St. SE which was home to the Furies Collective was named as the first lesbian-related historic landmark in Washington, D.C., when it was unanimously voted into the D.C.
+On January 28, 2016, the house at 219 11th St. SE which was home to the Furies Collective was named as the first lesbian-related historic landmark in Washington, D.C., when it was unanimously voted into the D.C.
 Inventory of Historic Sites.
-Later that same year, the house became the first lesbian site on the National Register of Historic Places.
+On May 2, 2016, Patrick W. Andues signed as keeper and the Furies Collective house was deemed private property.
+The house also became the first lesbian site on the National Register of Historic Places that day.
 It was designated a National Historic Landmark in 2024.

 In February 2025, journalist Mady Castigan noted that the Furies Collective page on the National Park Service website had references to transgender people removed.